adamsoliman/adamsoliman.github.io/_pages/about.md

 I am a Ph.D. candidate in economics at Duke University with research interests in public, environmental, and development economics.

-My research focuses on the economics of crime, where I study neighborhood crime dynamics, criminal capital formation, and the behavior of rebel groups.
+My research focuses on the economics of crime and education, where I study criminal capital formation, the behavior of rebel groups, and neighborhood crime dynamics.

 Before starting graduate school, I taught math and economics in Dubai and took a year off to travel.